Images for illustrative purposes only

 - A high alcohol intake.

-During the Consultation with EU Meds, you will be asked to complete a health and medicines questionnaire to check that metformin is suitable for you.
+You can safely buy Meformin at EU Meds.
+During the online consultation with EU Meds, you will be asked to complete a health and medicines questionnaire to check that metformin is suitable for you.

 Once prescribed, you can order metformin online for home delivery.